 Cucumbers are one of those vegetables that a. absolutely proliferates in your garden and b. suddenly feels very limiting.
 I love growing them, until I have at least 40 of them.
-And well, how many times can I cut one up for a salad or hand them off to friends?
+How many times can I cut one up for a salad or hand them off to friends?

 I have made Cucumber Agua Fresca, Watermelon Gazpacho and Gazpacho Andaluz and have them all in my recipes.
 Somehow this recipe, which I make every year because it uses a ridiculous number of cucumbers, never made it onto the blog.
-It’s a simple, delicious recipe, perfect for a hot summer day and perfect for your next dinner party.
+It’s a simple and delicious, perfect for a hot summer day and perfect for an outdoor picnic.
 Cold soup is easy and so nutritious and everyone will be endlessly impressed with your creativity.

 The secret to cold soup is to give it some time to sit and meld.
-Cold soup does not require a stove, or a grill, but it does require some time and patience – two things most of do not have a lot of these days.
+This healthy cucumber soup does not require a stove, or a grill, but it does require some time and patience.
+Time we seem to have a lot of these day, patience, not so much.

 Enjoy the last days of the season and these beautiful summer veggies!